FREQUENTLY ASKED QUESTIONS (FAQ) about the 5 Star holiday cottage accommodation at Crosswoodhill near Edinburgh and Livingston, Scotland.

 Tell us more about the heating.

-Both the central heating, underfloor heating and hot water are provided by an oil-fired boiler in an outhouse in Orlege.
+Both the central heating, underfloor heating and hot water are provided by an oil-fired boiler in an outhouse.
 Temperatures can be regulated and timings for the hot water adjusted to suit your lifestyle.
 Fuel and electricity are charged as extras dependent on usage.
 Read more.

 Peat, coal and firelighters are available for purchase at-cost for the multi-fuel stove.
 Really there for the ambience, the stove is an alternative or supplementary form of heating.